DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/10patchworkculture.md

 After many years of being compliant to his boss, Larry finally has started to feel uneasy.
-Reflecting on a mental image of himself in his private life has confirmed that it’s a bit odd to be given such a personality trait: ‘compliant nature.’
+Reflecting on a mental image of himself in his private life has confirmed that it’s a bit odd to be given such a personality trait: ‘compliant nature’.
 He shuffled through the last three remaining images from his private life.
 Right there, he realized, *that’s* the core of the problem: he never spends any time outside of the studio.
 The last image shows a portrait of him, lounging on a sofa